michalboska/chatbot-course/assignment_RAG/README.md

 - **Missing API Keys**: Ensure all required API keys are properly set in your `.env` file
 - **PDF Processing Errors**: Make sure the PDF is not password-protected and is readable
 - **Batch Size Errors**: For large PDFs, the system automatically handles batching to avoid Pinecone limits

+## Possible improvements

+In the future, we could implement splitting and chunking by chapters.
+We would store the chapter's name as an additional metadata into the Pinecone index.
+Chat.py could then cite a particular chapter as its source, in addition to just the entire .pdf file.